 As in humans, older dogs have dental issues that can cause discomfort while eating.
 Have your veterinarian check the teeth.
-The dog may need an extraction or two.
-This is not uncommon for an older animal.
+The dog may need extractions, and this is not uncommon for an older animal.

 - Don’t Miss: Signs of Dental Disease in Dogs, and What to Do

 Feeding a quality canned food may solve the problem.
-Chicken or beef broth added to the dry food will also help him chew his food more readily.
+Chicken or beef broth added to dry food will also help a senior dog chew food more readily.

-Splitting your pup’s meals into two smaller meals may entice him to eat more.
-Elderly pets’ stomachs seem to get upset easier.
-Several smaller meals throughout the day may help.
+Splitting a meal into two smaller meals may entice your pet to eat more.
+Elderly pets’ stomachs seem to get upset easier, so several smaller meals throughout the day may help.
 Food designed specifically for older canines is available — it can work wonders.
 Ask your vet for advice.

 Watch for Problems Eliminating

-Your doggie may be having problems evacuating his bowels.
-Watch him closely on walks: If he is straining and having difficulty pooping, you’ve found the problem.
+Your dog may be having problems evacuating his bowels.
+Watch him closely on walks: If he is straining and having difficulty pooping, you’ve likely found the problem.

 Weight Loss = Problem

-As a dog gets older, his level of activity decreases.
+As a dog gets older, his or her level of activity decreases.

 You may have noticed that your once-active buddy sleeps a lot more now.
 He no longer chases a ball with the voracity that he once did.
 Older pets don’t expend the energy that they did when they were younger, and they usually reduce their food intake to reflect that decline.